Lunch at Izela, Kayaköy. There’s a first time for everything, even if that first time has been a long time coming.

 - If you are getting married, it is possible to arrange your wedding at Izela and Günay’s Garden.

 - For more information about all of this, other services on offer and photos, keep yourself up to date by checking their Facebook page, regularly.
-You can also visit their website.

 - Izela has been added to our every growing list of places where we love to eat and drink around Fethiye.